wttech/gradle-aem-plugin/docs/package-plugin.md

 ### CRX package validation

 Built package is validated using [OakPAL tool](https://github.com/adamcin/oakpal).
-It helps preventing situation when CRX Package Manager reports message like *Package installed with errors*.
+It helps preventing situation when CRX Package Manager reports message like _Package installed with errors_.
-Also gives immediate feedback for mistakes taken when using copy-pasting technique, forgetting about using entities ('&' instead of '\&amp;), missing XML namespaces and much more.
+Also gives immediate feedback for mistakes taken when using copy-pasting technique,
+forgetting about using entities ('&' instead of '&amp;), missing XML namespaces and much more.

 By default, **nothing need to be configured** so that [default plan](https://github.com/Cognifide/gradle-aem-plugin/blob/master/src/main/resources/com/cognifide/gradle/aem/package/OAKPAL_OPEAR/plan.json) will be in use.
 However, more detailed checks could be provided by configuring base artifact called Opear File containing OakPAL checks.

 It could be done via following snippet ([ACS AEM Commons OakPAL Checks](https://github.com/Adobe-Consulting-Services/acs-aem-commons/tree/master/oakpal-checks) as example):